sjmcpherson/Front-End-Developer-Learnings/CSS.md

 ## Pseudo Elements

+- Pseudo-elements are very much like pseudo-classes, although the directly affect the DOM, CSS3 spec diffentiates them by using two colons (::) although single colon (:) works and has better browser compatibility working with IE8.
+Pseudo Elements are cannot be applied to 'Input' or 'Video' elements.

 - element::first-letter/:first-line - IE6+ apply to block level elements compatible with all browser versions e.g p:first-letter{}.
 NOTE: Doesn't work on display:inline; elements.
 - element::after{content:"";} & element:before - IE8+ Allows you to add content before/after an element.
 CSS3 syntax is double colon "::" although this is not supported by IE8.
 Note: <b>Input elements are not supported</b>.
 - element::selection elects the portion of an element that is selected by a user